 - 2 Scotch Bonnet pepper, minced

 - 1 cup bread crumbs

 - Fresh ground pepper

 For the Dough:

-- Combine flour, salt, and curry powder in work bowl of food processor, pulse to combine.
+- Combine flour, salt, and curry powder in work bowl of food processor (affiliate link), pulse to combine.
 Add the butter or shortening and process until the mixture looks like fine crumbs.
 In a bowl combine water, vinegar, and egg yolks.
 Add wet mixture to work bowl and pulse until a ball forms.
 Cover dough in plastic wrap and let rest in refrigerator for 1/2 hour.

 For the Filling: